hemanthSel/Cloud/README.md

  *Well-suited for roles including:*
-  - DevOps Engineer
+  -Azure AI/ML Engineer
-  - Test Automation Architect
-  - Cloud Test Engineer
-  - Senior QA Analyst
+  -AI/ML Ops

 - *Expertise:*
-  - Extensive experience in automation, Azure cloud technologies, and quality assurance
+  - Extensive experience in Azure AI/ML cloud technologies, and
-  - Proficient in deploying and managing Azure web servers and resources
+  - Proficient in managing Azure AI services, models and resources
   - Transitioned from manual to automated deployments using Terraform

 - *Technical Skills:*